Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 What matters for technical setup and stage at a Christmas party?

-Important points include sufficient space, power supply, setup time, access, room acoustics, volume restrictions and coordination with the venue or technical supplier.
-These points should be clarified before the offer or at the latest during detailed planning.
+Key points: sufficient space, power supply, setup time, access, room acoustics, volume restrictions and coordination with the venue or technical supplier.
+Clarify them before the quote – or during detailed planning at the latest.

 Can music continue after the live band?

 Yes.
-Additional music can be planned for very late hours.
-The live band shapes the premium and defining part of the evening; afterwards, a suitable follow-up solution can extend the later atmosphere.
+Recorded music can be planned for very late hours.
+The live band shapes the defining part of the evening; afterwards, a suitable follow-up option can extend the later atmosphere.

 How much does music for a Christmas party cost?

-Costs depend on lineup, playing time, technical setup, venue, travel, setup time, schedule, guest count, room size and desired impact.
-The Jetset Society does not publish fixed package prices or from-prices, but creates individual offers.
+Costs depend on lineup, performance time, technical setup, venue, travel, setup time, schedule, guest count, room size and desired impact.
+The Jetset Society provides pricing guidance and creates tailored quotes.

-What information does The Jetset Society need for an offer?
+What information does The Jetset Society need for a quote?

-Helpful information includes date, venue, guest count, occasion, desired music phases, time frame, programme moments, technical situation, stage area, setup time and the desired musical impact.
+Helpful details: date, venue, guest count, occasion, planned parts of the evening, time frame, key moments in the programme, technical setup, stage area, setup time and the musical atmosphere you want.